RiverJ2002/Genetic-Algorithm-/README.md

 # Genetic-Algorithm-
-These projects solve curve fitting problems using genetic algorithm
+These projects solve curve fitting problems using genetic algorithm.
+Read the reports for more explanation.